Spending My Time

-"Spending My Time" is a song by Swedish duo Roxette, released as the fourth single from their third studio album, Joyride (1991).
+"Spending My Time" is a song by Swedish duo Roxette, released in October 1991 by EMI Records as the fourth single from their third studio album, Joyride (1991).
 It was written by Per Gessle and Mats Persson, and produced by Clarence Öfwerman.
-The single attained moderate success, reaching the top ten in Germany and Italy, and the top twenty in Australia, Austria, Belgium, Canada, Finland, Sweden and Switzerland, while peaking at number twenty-two on the UK Singles Chart and thirty-two on the Billboard Hot 100 in the United States.
+The single attained moderate success, reaching the top 10 in Germany, Canada and Italy, and the top 20 in Australia, Austria, Belgium, Finland, Sweden and Switzerland, while peaking at number 22 on the UK Singles Chart and 32 on the Billboard Hot 100 in the United States.
+Its music video was directed by Wayne Isham.

 A remix was created by M.C.
 King Carli and Dr. Renault (pseudonyms used by Öfwerman & Anders) at EMI Studios in Stockholm, Sweden, in July 1991, and was included on the single.
 A Spanish version of the song, titled "Un Día Sin Ti" ("A Day Without You"), was released in 1996 as the lead single from the duo's Spanish-language compilation album Baladas en Español.

-Composition and style

-The verse is written in the key of A (F#min - D - E ...
-B - Bmin), whereas the chorus is in the key of E (E - B - C#min - A - F#min - B...).

 Critical reception

 AllMusic editor Bryan Buss noted "the quiet desperation" of the song in his review of Joyride.
-Larry Flick from Billboard described the song as an "acoustic-anchored pop/rock ballad" and noted further that the "memorable melody and throaty vocals by Marie Fredriksson are [the] track's true highlights."
-Swedish newspaper Expressen called it a "high-pitched melancholy ballad".
+Larry Flick from Billboard magazine described it as an "acoustic-anchored pop/rock ballad", noting further that the "memorable melody and throaty vocals by Marie Fredriksson are [the] track's true highlights."
+Swedish Expressen named it a "high-pitched melancholy ballad".
 Dave Sholin from the Gavin Report wrote, "In a Top 40 world starved for pop music, Per and Marie can be considered a delicacy.
 No matter what the tempo, all their songs contain melodies that win listeners over immediately.
 Hearing this latest release makes it easy to understand why they've established such a large and loyal international following."

 A reviewer from Göteborgsposten complimented the song for its "strong" chorus.
-Kim Såtvedt from Norwegian newspaper Laagendalsposten also complimented Roxette for their "beautiful ballads" like "Spending My Time", noting it as "enthralling".
+Kim Såtvedt from Norwegian Laagendalsposten also complimented Roxette for their "beautiful ballads" like "Spending My Time", praising it as "enthralling".
 Pan-European magazine Music & Media described it as a "melancholic ballad".
-Brendon Veevers from Renowned for Sound called it "the greatest musical creation of all time", adding the song as "such an emotional charged and exquisitely delivered song".
-Rolling Stones J.D.
-Considine noted Fredriksson's "vocal fire-work" on the song.
+Brendon Veevers from Renowned for Sound called it "the greatest musical creation of all time" in 2013, adding the song as "such an emotional charged and exquisitely delivered song".
+J.D.
+Considine of Rolling Stone remarked Fredriksson's "vocal fire-work" on the song.
 Miranda Sawyer from Smash Hits commented, "Yes, it's a hankies-up ballad with a thumping Swedish beat."